African-American hair transplant in Miami

 Patients undergoing FUT will have a scar that heals as a fine line and a slight parting of the hairs may occur, more noticeable with short haircuts.
 There are other risks associated with African-American hair transplant surgery such as temporary thinning of existing hair, bleeding, pain, numbness, itching, swelling, and the formation of cysts.

 African American hair transplant requires minimal recovery, and patients can go back to their daily activities right after surgery.
 However, they should avoid strenuous activities for no less than five days.
 Nevertheless, some visible signs may linger for a week or two.
 The transplanted hair should fall off a few weeks after only to regrow permanently in the coming months.
 Patients experiencing any discomfort should adhere to postoperative care and take pain medications as prescribed by the surgeon.

 African-American hair transplant cost in Miami

 If you are considering restoring your hair, African American hair restoration may be the option for you.
 At Care4Hair we offer an affordable solution to your hair loss problems.
 The cost of FUE African American hair transplant is based on location, surgeon’s skill, the technology employed, and the number of grafts required.
 FUE African American grafts are currently $6 to $10 per graft.
-We charge an average of $3.50 per graft.
+We charge an average from $2.00 to $3.50 per graft.
 The average patient needs 500 to 2,000 grafts in one procedure.

 African-American hair transplant FAQs